-Day three was a knockout – pun intended!
+Day three of Sage Summit Atlanta was a knockout – pun intended!

-The last day of Sage Summit in Atlanta packed a punch, featuring keynote speaker and two-time heavyweight boxing champion George Foreman.
+The last day packed a punch, featuring keynote speaker and two-time heavyweight boxing champion George Foreman.

 Foreman captivated our audience with a motivational overview of his life – detailing his rough beginnings in Houston, TX, to his unconventional path to winning an Olympic medal, to his big wins and losses in the ring.
 For someone who “never wanted to fight,” he shared how memories of being told he wouldn’t amount to much pushed him to become the best boxer despite “not wanting to get hit.”
 He also shared rare stories of his post-boxing career, like why he got into sales and how his uber-successful association with the “lean, mean, fat-reducing grilling machine” George Foreman grill.